Jahanzaib-Alam/poll-challenge-backend/README.md

 A Postman collection can be downloaded from [here](https://github.com/Jahanzaib-Alam/poll-challenge-backend/blob/main/Poll%20Challenge%20API%20Collection.postman_collection.json) with all of the requests supported by this API.

 # Prerequisites for Local Setup
-- MySQL Server version 8 Running on localhost:3306
+- MySQL Server version 8 running on localhost:3306
+- poll_challenge database and user set up as per the instructions at the bottom of this README
 - Eclipse with Java 17 JDK and Tomcat 10.1.x
 - Lombok